bbehling-trimble/nathan/README.md

 The table will be populated using JSON data in this repo.

-Must use RxJS to get the data as an HTTP request and must update the table uisng an observable.
+Must use RxJS to get the data as an HTTP request and must update the table using an observable.

 The button will be a component in each row.
 This button will zoom to a point contained in the data.
 Can use JS click event or RxJS observable.